datascienceucsc/website/posts/resources.md

 I recommend [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 This is a minimal installation of Anaconda without the (buggy) GUI software.
 It is good practice to create separate environments for each project to avoid dependency conflict.

-- we recommend the [official tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to get started
+- We recommend the [official tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to get started

-##### Alternative
+#### Alternative

 [Google Colab](https://colab.research.google.com/) runs in the browser and comes with all the libraries you need to do basic data science in Python.
 This will get you